 - Are you sure you have all the facts – and do those facts make sense?

 No one is pleased when a request is denied, but a little preparation can go a long way toward maintaining the insurer-policyholder relationship.
-Those insurers that enter claimant conversations prepared with all the facts and ready to address areas of uncertainty, explain clearly why a claim is being declined, and provide options for appeal will enjoy higher customer satisfaction scores and will have a better chance of retaining or regaining business.
+Those insurers who enter claimant conversations prepared with all the facts and ready to address areas of uncertainty, explain why a claim is being declined, and provide options for appeal will enjoy higher customer satisfaction scores and have a better chance of retaining or regaining business.